-If you are diagnosed with invasive cervical cancer when you are pregnant, what will happen depends on:
+If you're diagnosed with cervical cancer when you are pregnant, what will happen depends on:

-- what type of cervical cancer you have
+- the type of cervical cancer you have

 - how big the tumour is and whether it has spread (its stage)

 Your doctor is part of a multi disciplinary team who will discuss your situation, and decide together what the best treatment options are in your case.
 This team includes a:

 - doctor specialising in cancer drug treatment such as chemotherapy (medical oncologist)

 - doctor specialising in radiotherapy and cancer drug treatment (clinical oncologist)

 - surgeon specialising in cancer of the female reproductive system (gynaecological oncologist)

 - doctor specialising in the care of women during pregnancy (obstetrician)

 - doctor specialising in the care of newborn babies (neonatal doctor)